xlateai/xos/README.md

 ## Experimental
 The xos API is currently experimental and may change, notably the application engine interface for how apps are defined.
 This is to support headless applications, embedded-in-subframes, and cross-application compatibilities.
-We also plan to use Python as a scripting language for defining applications as well as computing experiments.
+We also plan to use Python as a scripting language for defining applications as well as computing experiments with automatic delegations to hardware accelerators (like a lightweight pytorch).

 ## Platform Support